 The spring bulb pageant was started in the 1950s by Claire’s grandparents Ralph and Antonia Jarvis.
 Claire’s father Antony Jarvis and late mother Victoria continued the work and Antony estimates that he has planted or moved 150,000 bulbs in the last 25 years.
 Claire added a further 5000 snowdrops to the nature trail with some money she inherited from her maternal Grandmother Cecily Mathias.
 ‘Cecily’s Snowdrops’ have now been enjoyed by visitors since 2005.

-Gardens open 11 February – 1 April, Sundays only, 11am – 4.30pm.
+Gardens open 9 February – 1 April, SUNDAYS & WEDNESDAYS ONLY, 11am – 4.30pm